« BackThe best $4 ever spentpapanotes.comSubmitted by pmzy 10 months ago

 Exactly.
 The author didn't mention it but it's not just the bus ride, it's how they engaged with their daughter during that ride.

-Oh and the total eclipse, we didn't even get to see it ...
+Oh and we didn't even get to see the eclipse ...
 95% cloud coverage.

 I had a similar experience -- their (age 2 & 5) favorite thing?
 Was it the rides, meeting all the characters?
 No. The parking lot tram.